About Us

 In India, beauty has always been a part of our everyday.
 Hand skills our living legacy.

-Revisiting those opening words I penned in 2006 to give me direction, The words resonate deeply even right now.
-For tomorrow, when the world stirs back into activity, hoping that the quiet whisperings of the earth as she healed has changed a few of us.
+Revisiting those opening words I penned in 2006 to give me direction, the words resonate deeply even right now.
+For tomorrow, when the world stirs back into activity, hoping that the quiet whisperings of the earth as she healed have changed a few of us.